gtk-rs/gtk4-rs/book/src/saving_window_state.md

 ```

 The implementation struct holds the `settings`.
-We also overload the `constructed` and `close_request` methods, where we load or save the window state.
+We also override the `constructed` and `close_request` methods, where we load or save the window state.

 <span class="filename">Filename: listings/saving_window_state/1/custom_window/imp.rs</span>